Lumavate-Team/documentation/docs/3-CLI.rst

 Ls
 ++

- Lists all the version for a widget container.
+ Lists all the versions for a widget container.

  Example: